Vocabulary is the key to comprehension.

 - Know its multiple meanings, its registers, grammatical forms, connotations, etymology, or other attributes.

-Simple matching, true - false, or multiple choice exercises won’t help students achieve the higher levels.
+Simple matching, true - false, or multiple choice exercises won’t help learners achieve the higher levels.

 One way to move toward higher levels of understanding of words is to use the following chart and have students rate their level of understanding for some selected words.